Living droplets with mesoscale swimmers

-The detection of droplet activity using the micropipette leads to a typical oscillatory signal as shown in Fig. \ref{fig:fig2}a (see Movie S10~\cite{Suppl}).
-The root-mean-square of the time-varying amplitude, $A$, is hereafter referred to as the average experimental amplitude.
-The Fourier transform of the $x-t$ signal shown in Fig. \ref{fig:fig2}b highlights the frequency response.
-Also see Fig. S7 and Movie S11~\cite{Suppl}, which present the oscillatory signal and its Fourier transform for the case of copepods.
-The swimming bursts of the copepod are evident in the deflection–time plot, showing large peaks separated by damped harmonic oscillations.
-This behaviour contrasts with \textit{Artemia}’s continuous swimming (see Fig. \ref{fig:fig2}a and Movie S10~\cite{Suppl}), as \textit{Artemia} drive oscillations with rhythmic appendage strokes, while adult copepods do so through burst-like intermittent swimming strokes.
-In contrast, encapsulated microscopic \textit{Paramecia} exhibited no such effect (see Movie S12~\cite{Suppl}), likely because their steady, symmetric ciliary beating produces smooth propulsion without creating the large momentum transfer required for droplet oscillations.
+The detection of droplet activity using the micropipette leads to a typical oscillatory signal as shown in Fig.~\ref{fig:fig2}a (Movie S13), where the \textit{Artemia} drive continuous drop oscillations.
+The droplet amplitude, $A$, is defined as the average of the peak values of $x$.
+The noise on a micropipette in a water droplet without swimmers, was in the range of $x\approx \pm 0.3$ $\mu$m (Fig. S9), and only datasets with amplitudes exceeding this were included.
+For example, there were cases with a single 24h swimmer in $V>5$ $\mu$L that was not able to transfer a measurable amount of momentum to the droplet.
+The swimming bursts of a copepod in a drop shows large peaks separated by damped harmonic oscillations (Fig. S10 and Movie S14), which is a result of the burst-like swimming strokes followed by long pauses of adult copepods~\cite{Svetlichny2020}.
+Encapsulated microscopic \textit{Paramecia}, however, exhibited no visible droplet oscillations (Movie S15), likely because their steady ciliary beating produces smooth propulsion without creating the large momentum transfer required for droplet oscillations.